CoLRev-Environment/colrev/docs/source/foundations/cep/cep002_data_schema.rst

 ---------------------------------------------------------------------

 Upon load, the SearchSource fields are mapped to the standardized fields.
+This is necessary to handle naming conflicts (e.g., field name "authors" in one SearchSource and "author" in another), and type/domain conflicts (e.g., "citations" containing an integer in one SearchSoruce and a list of citing papers in another).
 Fields which cannot be mapped receive a SearchSource-specific prefix (e.g., "colrev.dblp.dblp_key").

 TBD: should prefixed versions be stored in the feeds?